-Interfacility Transfers
+Inter-facility Transfers

 Patient transfers from one facility to another can occur for a number of reasons.
 Care may need to escalate (e.g., transfer to a tertiary care facility) or shift to an alternate level of care (e.g., transfer to a rehabilitation or long-term care facility).

 Computers do not transfer patients.
 It is always important to establish shared understanding between sending and receiving teams about what is about to happen and who bears what responsibility.
+A "Discharge Transfer Gateway" can help prescribers to use that shared understanding when selecting an appropriate navigator to organize review, action and documentation tasks.

 Leave or Transfer?

-When to Involve RAAPID
+When to Involve RAAPID?

 The RAAPID service manages all consultation requests within Connect Care.
 It should be used for transfers to a higher or lower level of care (including repatriations), and for transfers to emergency care.
-For more information, including workflows specific to ED and specialties, see the RAAPID Services section of this Manual.
+For more information, including workflows specific to emergency and specialties, see the RAAPID Services section of this Manual.

 Admission or Transfer?